 ***Holidays originates from Holy Days, a time for spiritual reflection***

-Life is far too complex to compartmentalize your activities into three broad categories.
+Life is far too complex to compartmentalize your activities into three broad categories, and certainly during these challenging times in the age of a pandemic.
 But it may be helpful to consider the motive behind all your endeavors and the ultimate benefit you derive as it relates to your Mind, Body and Soul.
 Because if you are living your life with purpose, you will aspire to focus on the following: 1) Challenging the Mind, 2) Nourishing the Body and 3) Feeding the Soul.

 These are not mutually exclusive as many activities are interconnected with a collective combination.
 But to be mindful of your actions can help successfully achieve proper balance among these three critical qualities as it’s easy to pivot to an extreme in our daily lives.
 An obvious example is the workaholic who buries himself in a career – he may be challenging his mind in projects and meetings but neglecting time for proper diet and exercise.
 At some point, he may find himself perched atop the ivory tower, only to realize how empty his life is despite professional success.
 It is, indeed, lonely at the top and he may feel like a lost soul.